UCAS code: W100

 The first year of the course is structured to introduce students to one another, to the resources of the school and to the staff involved in teaching and running the Ruskin.
 Students will familiarise themselves with their fellow students’ work, take part in group criticism and engage in intensive dialogue with tutors and visiting artists.

 The intimate working environment of the school, arranged in two buildings, allows art history, theory and criticism to be treated as integral to the development of studio work.
-The Ruskin also enjoys a strong and constructive relationship with Modern Art Oxford (an exciting and influential contemporary art space) and students have full access to the many exceptional University libraries and museums, including the Ashmolean and the Sackler Library.
+The Ruskin also enjoys a strong and constructive relationship with Modern Art Oxford (an exciting and influential contemporary art space) and other local and London-based arts organisations.
+Students also have full access to the many exceptional University libraries and museums, including the Ashmolean and the Bodleian Art, Archaeology and Ancient World Library.

 A typical week

-Tutorials are usually 1:1 with a tutor.
-Typically there are 10-20 students in a group critique (in which 4 students present their work, and discussion is guided by two tutors).
-There are usually no more than 12 students in any workshop or seminar and around 30-40 for lectures and visiting speakers’ talks.
-Most teaching is delivered by staff who are dedicated tutors in their subject.
-Many are leading artists and writers with years of experience in teaching and research.
-Some teaching may be delivered by postgraduate students who are studying at doctorate level.
+Tutorials are usually one-to-one with a tutor.
+Typically there are 6-12 students in a group critique (in which students present their work, and discussion is guided by one or two tutors).
+There are usually no more than 12 students in any workshop or seminar, around 30 for lectures, and 90 for the all-school visiting speakers’ talks.

 To find out more about how our teaching year is structured, visit our Academic Year page.

-Practical studio-based work, including human anatomy; three submitted essays in the history and theory of visual culture
+Submission of portfolios of studio-based work, including human anatomy, and an exhibition; three submitted essays in the history and theory of visual culture.

 Visit the Fine Art website for more information.